 How Montana Defines a “City” vs a “Town”

 Quick legal distinction that explains why so many of these places look identical on a map but are categorized differently.
-Under Montana law:
+Under Montana law (Title 7, Chapter 1, Part 41 of the Montana Code Annotated):

 - A town has between 300 and 999 residents